Harshit-sys169/uc-investor-updates-platform/README.md

 - manage team access
 - observe production health

-## Why this repository is interesting

-This repo is structured like a real product instead of a toy demo:
-- multi-tenant application shell
-- investor CRM and update composer
-- AI-assisted drafting layer
-- analytics and recommendation surfaces
-- enterprise controls and auditability
-- job pipeline and observability
-- tests, deployment, and documentation
-- showcase page for recruiters and reviewers

 ## Core capabilities

 - **Investor CRM** — import, dedupe, tag, search, and inspect investor records